- What is the Residency and how does it relate to the No Deposit Option?

 - Is the contract binding?

-You can choose to switch to paying a traditional deposit at any point during the tenancy - you just need to provide one month’s notice.
+You can choose to switch to paying a traditional deposit during the tenancy – there is a three month minimum term and you will need to provide at least one month’s notice.

 - What happens if there are any disputes at the end of a No Deposit Option tenancy?